thinks-lol/thinks-lol.github.io/content/posts/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence.md

 o1/o3's developers advocate [dramatically scaling test-time compute](https://www.youtube.com/watch?v=eaAonE58sLU) to "hours, days, even weeks", but I truly wonder how quadratic-memory transformer-based architectures will allow this to happen.

 Soon after [o3's release](https://openai.com/index/deliberative-alignment/), OpenAI's Board said that to achieve AGI, we'll just need ([as paraphrased](https://daringfireball.net/2024/12/openai_unimaginable)) "unimaginable sums of money", [proposing to restructure as a public benefit corporation to attract fresh capital](https://openai.com/index/why-our-structure-must-evolve-to-advance-our-mission/).
+It turns out, they were talking about sums like the [$500 billion dollars which will be invested over the coming four years in the AI infrastructure Stargate Project](https://x.com/openai/status/1881830103858172059).
 They plan to scale up, spin more GPUs, and chase universal intelligence through raw power.

 ## o1 Forgets